Theatre and Performance Studies

 by Henry Mayhew (1851)

-In Theatre and Performance Studies (TPS), scholars engage with the “performative turn” in a host of fields, from anthropology to dance to literary and cultural studies.
+In the Theatre and Performance Studies (TPS) Interdisciplinary Research Group, scholars engage with the “performative turn” in a host of fields, from anthropology to dance to literary and cultural studies.
 Our research group defines TPS broadly and welcomes scholars working on a diversity of topics from highly contextualized historical studies of theater, dance troupes, and dramatic repertoire to broader approaches to performance as an everyday practice.

 • Foster a sense of community among scholars from diverse academic disciplines who work on any aspect of theater and/or performance in their scholarship and/or teaching